 Fruitvale BART Bike Station

-Opened in November 2004, the first Bike Station in Oakland is located west of the Caesar Chavez Plaza entrance, within a hundred feet of the northeast BART exit, and is open Monday-Friday, 6am-8pm.
-It has spaces for 230 bicycles and offers full-service repairs, bike accessories, and parts.
+Opened in November 2004, the first Bike Station in Oakland is located west of the Caesar Chavez Plaza entrance, within a hundred feet of the northeast BART exit.
+It is free to users.
+It has space for 230 bicycles and offers full-service repairs, bike accessories, and parts.
 The project was a partnership between the City of Oakland, the Bay Area Rapid Transit District (BART) and the Fruitvale Development Corporation.
 Oakland secured $400,000 from Caltrans' Bicycle Transportation Account for capital improvement funding, managed the contract with Fruitvale Development Corporation, and provided construction oversight.
 BART secured $400,000 of Bay Area Air Quality Management District funding for additional capital improvement costs and operational expenses.

-Opened in February 2015 and is located at 1775 Broadway at the southwest corner of 19th St, and it open Monday-Friday, 7am-9pm.
+Opened in February 2015 and located at 1775 Broadway at the southwest corner of 19th St, it is free to users.
 It has spaces for 130 bicycles and offers full-service repairs, bike accessories, and parts.
 It was funded by a grant from the Metropolitan Transportation Commission's Safe Routes to Transit Program matched by Oakland’s share of Alameda County Measure B funds.
 Oakland continues to subsidize 19th Street BART Bike Station operations.